Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • discomfort in the forehead;

-• manifestation of conjunctivitis is possible.
+• possible manifestation of conjunctivitis.

 • In severe forms of the disease, there may be a lack of activity and mobility of the eyeball, a deterioration in the reaction of the pupil to light and its immobility.
 If ophthalmoplegia develops against the background of other diseases, the clinical picture also includes additional symptoms.

-The types of ophthalmoplegia are distinguished according to the following criteria:
+Types of ophthalmoplegia are distinguished according to the following criteria:

 • which optic nerves and muscles are affected;

-• the degree of damage;
+• degree of damage;

 • Depending on the location of the damaged muscles, ophthalmoplegia is of two types:

-• Internuclear breaks the nerve connections that respond to the simultaneous movement of the eyeballs in different directions.
+• Internuclear disrupts the nerve connections that respond to the simultaneous movement of the eyeballs in different directions.
 With this form, nystagmus occurs - involuntary movements.
 This form of the disease occurs against the background of multiple sclerosis.

-• Diagnostics and treatment
+• Diagnosis and treatment

 The disease is diagnosed by initial examination.
 It has pronounced external manifestations.
-To establish the nature of the disease and the causes, it is necessary to consult a neurologist and an ophthalmologist.
+To establish the nature of the disease and its causes, consultation with a neurologist and ophthalmologist is necessary.

-The following additional studies may be assigned:
+The following additional studies may be prescribed:

 After receiving all the necessary data about the disease and determining the causes, treatment is prescribed.
 It is aimed at eliminating the factors that resulted in the development of ophthalmoplegia, relieving pain and maximizing the restoration of nervous and muscular activity.